-Modelled after a traditional brown ale style from Belgium, this beer spends a full year ageing in oak barrels or giant folders (oak tanks), which creates a complex cherry-like flavour with a subtle note of vanilla.
+Modeled after a traditional brown ale style from Belgium, this beer spends a full year aging in oak barrels or giant folders (oak tanks), which creates a complex cherry-like flavor with a subtle note of vanilla.
 If you can’t get it where you are, look for Duchesse de Bourgogne from the Brouwerij Verhaeghe in Belgium, which is distributed quite widely across North America.

 Lastly, let me recommend my own book, Craft Beer Revolution: The Insider’s Guide to B.C.
 Breweries.
 It has lots of evergreen content about the history of craft beer in BC as well as profiles of many important people who have played an important role in the industry here.